laoqiu233/media-bot/memory_bank/LIBRARY_SCREEN_REFACTOR_SUMMARY.md

 ## Known Limitations

 1. **Poster Display:**
-   - Currently only works if poster_path contains an HTTP URL
+   - Only works with HTTP URLs stored in `poster_url` field
-   - Local poster files are not served (would require a web server)
+   - Local poster files are not supported (would require a web server)
-   - Movies imported from downloads don't have IMDb metadata yet
+   - Posters are fetched directly from IMDb by Telegram
-   - Future enhancement: Integrate IMDb metadata during import
+   - All downloaded movies now include IMDb metadata with poster URLs

 2. **Series Support:**
    - Series functionality completely removed